jpark3000/find_a_guide/README.md

 # gingerSpice

+_Description:
-_Description: Make meaningful connections.
+  -Make meaningful connections.
 Be an ambassador to your city.
 Make new memories with a new friend._
+_Deployed Test Site:
+  -<a href='??????'>HEROKUUUUUUUUU</a>
+  -Login: public_pnjzbca_tester@tfbnw.net
+  -Password: 123456

 ## Table of Contents